dimbouzalas/Information-Theory/README.md

-Every file is .ipinb except the ones which are already .py
+Every file is .ipinb
+Each file builds upon the previous
+1)